Sankeerth-Chillamcharla/assignment-2/README.md

 - Resource block code has been developed in to parent and child modules, along with modules we have another `.tf` file are available in project directory

-  - `provider.tf` this file will contain the all providers information whic we are using in our project
+  - `provider.tf` this file will contain all the providers information which we are used in our project
   - `variable.tf` this file will contain the input variables to pass certain values from outside of the configuration or module.
   - `locals.tf` this file will contain the local variables are declared using the locals block.
 The values can be hard-coded or be a reference to another variable or resource.
   - `output.tf` this file will contain the output variables, to provide the resource information once done with creation